 “A (traumatic brain injury) initiative of this scale hasn’t been tried by prehospital providers,” said Dr. Ben Bobrow, a UA professor of emergency medicine and co-author on the analysis, which was published Wednesday in JAMA Surgery: The Journal of the American Medical Association.

 It is not the first time the UA has initiated this sort of medical innovation.
 It has been about 15 years since the college pushed for the execution of compression-only cardiopulmonary resuscitation, a much easier way of helping a patient who’s not breathing survive until help arrives.

 Experienced Brain Injury Attorneys in California with a Reputation You Can Trust

-Head and brain injuries are serious, and can end in permanent disability or death.
+Head and brain injuries are serious and can end in permanent disability or death.
 If this is the type of injury you suffered in a recent accident that injured your brain, you have rights.
 Speak to a lawyer at Arash Law to explore your options for seeking compensation from the responsible party or parties.
-Call Arash Law today at (888) 488-1391 today for a free consultation on your case.
-Don’t waste any precious time, get the help you need now.
+Regardless of where in California your head-related injury occurred, be it Los Angeles, San Diego, Riverside, Sacramento, San Jose, Sherman Oaks, Irvine, or any other city in the golden state – Call Arash Law today at (888) 488-1391 today for a free consultation on your case.
+Don’t waste any precious time.